lagdo/jaxon-adminer/README.md

     ],
 ```

-The `access` options restrict access only to a databases or a defined set of databases on each server.
+The `access` options restrict access only to databases or a defined set of databases on any server.
 If the `access.server` is set to `false` at package level, then the access to all servers information will be forbidden.
-The `access.server` option can also be set at a server level, and in this case it applies only to this specific server.
+The `access.server` option can also be set at a server level, and in this case it applies only to that specific server.

 ```php
     'app' => [